viva-safeland/viva_datacreator/docs/installation.md

 ## 4. Video Requirements

-To use ViVa-SAFELAND, you need video files for processing.
+To use ViVa-DataCreator, you need video files for processing.
 The application accepts various video formats.
 Below the recommended specifications are listed:

 Video specifications:

-- **Format:** MP4, AVI, MOV, MKV, WMV, FLV, WebM
+- **Format:** MP4, AVI, MOV, MKV, WMV, MPEG, MPG, FLV, WebM, and other formats supported by the OpenCV library
 - **Resolution:** 1080p or higher recommended for better segmentation quality
-- **Frame Rate:** 30 FPS recommended
 - **Content:** Videos containing objects you want to segment (people, vehicles, animals, etc.)